roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 11. Decimal to Binary Converter
 The [`Decimal to Binary Converter`](./11.Decimal-to-Binary-Converter/index.html) project converts a user-provided decimal number into its binary equivalent and displays the result.
 It features a call stack animation for the conversion process when the input is 5, demonstrating the recursive algorithm in action.

+### 12. Spam Filter
+The [`Spam Filter`](./12.Spam-Filter/index.html) project detects spam in user-submitted messages by analyzing common spam patterns using regular expressions.
+It checks for phrases associated with spam and displays feedback, helping users identify potentially spammy content.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.